unChaz/sci-fi-5e/srd/mechanics/feats.md

 You can use your arm or to deflect strikes that would kill others.
 You gain the following benefits:
 - Increase your Physique score by 1, to a maximum of 20.
-- While you are wearing heavy armor, bludgeoning, piercing, and slashing damage that you take from non magical weapons is reduced by 3.
+- While you are wearing heavy armor, bludgeoning, piercing, and slashing damage that you take from non tek weapons is reduced by 3.

 #### INSPIRING LEADER
 *Prerequisite: Charisma 13 or higher*